Vayu Purana

 The Vayu Purana, according to the tradition and verses in other Puranas, contains 24,000 verses (shlokas).
 However, the surviving manuscripts have about 12,000 verses.
 The text was continuously revised over the centuries, and its extant manuscripts are very different.
 Some manuscripts have four padas (parts) with 112 chapters, and some two khandas with 111 chapters.
-Comparisons of the diverse manuscripts suggest that the following sections were slipped, in later centuries, into the more ancient Vayu Purana: chapters on geography and temples-related travel guides, known as Mahatmya, two chapters on castes and individual, ashramas, three chapters on Dharma and penances, eleven chapters on purity and Sanskara (rite of passage) and a chapter on hell in after-life.
+Comparisons of the diverse manuscripts suggest that the following sections were slipped, in later centuries, into the more ancient Vayu Purana: chapters on geography and temples-related travel guides, known as Mahatmya, two chapters on Varnas and individual, ashramas, three chapters on Dharma and penances, eleven chapters on purity and Sanskara (rite of passage) and a chapter on hell in after-life.

 The text is notable for the numerous references to it, in medieval era Indian literature, likely links to inscriptions such as those found on the Mathura pillar and dated to 380 CE, as well as being a source for carvings and reliefs such as those at the Elephanta Caves – a UNESCO world heritage site.